 The Wolf Pack’s best 3-point shooter, Jazz Johnson, did not play Saturday after a concussion he suffered in the team’s last game against Grand Canyon.
 Johnson has shot 55 percent from beyond the arc this year, which ranks third best in the nation.

 “People are going to try different things on us.like (South Dakota State’s) sagging man (to man defense) today,” Martin said.
 “We just got to figure it out and ultimately we just got to knock down shots.”

 South Dakota State: The Jackrabbits, of the Summit League, played toe-to-toe on the road against the seventh ranked team in the country.

-South Dakota State: The Jackrabbits play at Eastern Washington on Tuesday.
+South Dakota State: At Eastern Washington on Tuesday night.